Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Background

 \subsection{Mean Shift}

-The basic objective of Mean Shift~\cite{fukunaga1975estimation} is to find the modes of a density function $ f $ which has been observed by a (sparse) set of points $ { \set{P} = \{ \vec{p}_i \in \mathbb{R}^d \} } $ and is modeled by a kernel density estimate function:
+The basic objective of Mean Shift~\cite{fukunaga1975estimation} is to find the modes of a probabilistic distribution $ f $ which has been observed by a (sparse) set of points $ { \set{P} = \{ \vec{p}_i \in \mathbb{R}^d \} } $ in a $ d $\mbox{-}dimensional vector space.
+Due to this abstract formulation, it has been applied to various computer vision problems by choosing an appropriate application-specific feature space, \eg the $ L^{*} u^{*} v^{*} $ color space for image filtering or segmentation \cite{comaniciu2002mean}.
+In order to analyze the unknown distribution $ f $ at any point $ \vec{q} \in \mathbb{R}^d $, it is modeled by a kernel density estimate: